MicrosoftDocs/security/ciso-workshop/ciso-workshop-module-4b.md

 localization_priority: Normal
 ms.collection:
 - M365-security-compliance
-description: "Learn more about security principles and recommendations for modernizing security in your organization."
+description: "Learn more about the evolution and trajectory of the Microsoft Security Operations Centers (SOC), powered by trillions of signals in the Microsoft Intelligent Security Graph."
 ---

 # CISO Workshop Module 4b: Threat Protection Strategy